pragmatrix/Promise/README.md

 	readBlob(blob).thenConvert(bytes => bytes.reverse());

-returns a promise that represents the reading of the block and the reversing of the read bytes.
+returns a promise that represents the read operation of the block and the reversing of its binary content.
 The returned promise gets resolved as soon the conversion function finishes.

 Starting parallel processes is also straightforward: